forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 );
 ```

-Above is `UserInfo`, a simple component that renders a little piece of UI with the users name, email address, and button to logout.
+Above is `UserInfo`–a simple component that renders the users name, email address, and button to logout.
 The demo components need to load this information so it can be rendered by `UserInfo`.

 ## HOCs